 - plans.
 It is also recognised that Westminster's waste will have to compete against waste from large-scale infrastructure projects and other authorities for landfill void space. - 8.28 Westminster will need to demonstrate to an Inspector that cross boundary strategic matters on waste have been "dealt with rather than deferred".
 Landfill capacity is a particular area of scrutiny for Inspectors and evidence will be sought that there is available void space to meet Westminster's identified needs.
-Landfill void space capacity will be identified through the Environment Agency dataset and any supplementary information from waste planning authorities. - 8.29 Table 6.10 sets out progress on agreeing statements of common ground.
+Landfill void space capacity will be identified through the Environment Agency dataset and any supplementary information from waste planning authorities. - 8.29 Table 8.8 sets out progress on agreeing statements of common ground.
+The table shows that at the time of writing, SoCG have been agreed and signed by all but one of the recipients of strategic amounts of Westminster's waste.
+The remaining SoCG has been agreed and is awaiting signature at Wokingham Borough Council's meeting of the Executive on 30th July 2020.
 No significant barriers to the continuation of Westminster's waste exports have been identified, however the closure of landfill sites during the plan period is a key issue, not just for Westminster, but for many London Boroughs who export waste. - 8.30 Where a landfill site is due to close during the City Plan period, parties have agreed that the destination of waste is largely dependent on market forces and exports will continue to go to the most suitable facility.
 Therefore it is not possible to identify a specific alternative landfill site or sites where Westminster's waste will go after the closure of a landfill site.
-Parties have agreed that landfill void space in the wider south east represents sufficient opportunity for the market to find an alternative destination for similar amounts of waste currently exported from Westminster to the landfill site in question.
-The full text of agreed and draft SoCG can be found in Appendix G.
+Parties have agreed that landfill void space in the wider south east represents sufficient opportunity for the market to find an alternative destination for similar amounts of waste currently exported from Westminster to the landfill site in question. - 8.31 The full text of agreed and draft SoCG can be found in Appendix G.